 Thanks for your interest in our on-line licensure in Health Education.
 Our health education program is fully accredited by the Higher Learning Commission (Formally the North Central Association), as well as NCATE.
 You can complete the entire program via distance learning.

 If your state requires you to complete a state accredited health education program:

-- The health education program is an undergraduate program.
-For the on-line courses, we have created graduate level courses that meet the accreditation requirements for health education.
-Below are the course requirements, most people transfer in most of the undergraduate requirements (each person’s transcripts are evaluated to determine which courses they still need to complete), but if you haven’t you can still complete those here via online as well.
+Emporia State University’s health education program is an undergraduate program.
+We have created graduate level courses that meet all of the accreditation requirements for health education in the state of Kansas.
+Below are the course requirements.
+Most people transfer in the undergraduate requirements (each person’s transcripts are evaluated to determine which courses they still need to complete), but if you haven’t you can still complete those here via online as well.